kenhalbert/javascript-buddhabrot/readme.md

 webpack
 ```

-Then, open index.html in a web browser.
+Then, open index.html in a web browser or run webpack-dev-server and navigate to localhost:8080.